 Asthma is a chronic disease of the airways that makes breathing difficult.
 With asthma, there is inflammation of the air passages that results in a temporary narrowing of the airways that carry oxygen to the lungs.

-If it is severe, asthma can result in decreased activity and inability to talk.
+If it is severe, asthma can result in decreased activity and an inability to talk.

 There are three major features of asthma:

-- Airway Obstruction — During normal breathing, the bands of muscle that surround the airways are relaxed, and air moves freely.
-But in people with asthma, allergy-causing substances, colds and respiratory viruses, and environmental triggers make the bands of muscle surrounding the airways tighten, and air cannot move freely.
+1. Airway Obstruction — During normal breathing, the bands of muscle that surround the airways are relaxed, and air moves freely.
+But in people with asthma, allergy-causing substances, colds, and respiratory viruses, and environmental triggers make the bands of muscle surrounding the airways tighten, and air cannot move freely.

 Marijuana is being legalized in many states.
 Some states have legalized it for medical purposes only.
 Others have legalized both medical and recreational use of this drug.
 You may be wondering whether marijuana could be a potential treatment for asthma.